Gabriel Reid: Career

 As a grandson of Mercury Theatre founder Professor John Reid, Reid's interest in the performing arts was nurtured from an early age.
 Before hitting his teens, he secured representation with New Zealand's first professional talent agency, founded by former wrestler Robert Bruce.
 Reid acted on stage and television alongside such stalwarts as Deryck Guyler, George Henare and Billy T. James.
 At Auckland Grammar he was president of the Senior Film Society and a member of Bel Canto choir, led by David Hamilton.
-At sixteen he directed a season of Godspell and, years later, his work as a theatre director was garnering excellent reviews.
+At sixteen he directed a season of Godspell.
+Five years later, his work as a theatre director was garnering excellent reviews.
 Of his production of Amadeus, The New Zealand Herald wrote: "The multi-talented Mr Reid...directs with scrupulous care and refreshing confidence."
 Reviewing his production of The Crucible, The Strip magazine wrote: "Gabriel Reid is a clever, tightly disciplined, diligent director, with a bold and clear eye for design.
 This totally satisfying production coaxed new subtleties from the script — which could become far too dramatic for its own good in the hands of a less questioning director — yet diluted none of its power.
 It was craft and precision that fused this production into an example which could inspire even more experienced directors."

-As vice-chair of Theatre Workshop, Reid oversaw productions of Salome, The Revenger's Tragedy and As You Like It, which featured Brown Nation star Rajeev Varma, writer-director Toa Fraser and actor-director Oliver Driver.
+As vice-chair of Theatre Workshop, Reid oversaw productions of Salome, The Revenger's Tragedy and As You Like It, which featured Toa Fraser, Oliver Driver and Brown Nation star Rajeev Varma.
 Soon after, he was invited to join the staff of Auckland Metropolitan Opera (now known as New Zealand Opera) for the company's inaugural production, Die Fledermaus starring Dame Malvina Major at the newly opened Aotea Centre.
 Over a period of years he worked on numerous opera seasons.
 These productions featured such renowned artists as Dame Kiri Te Kanawa and Sir Donald McIntyre.
 Subsequently, Reid was an assistant director and production assistant on notable television and film projects, including Hercules: The Legendary Journeys, Bridge to Terabithia, The Chronicles of Narnia and Kiwi Christmas.
 As an actor he has appeared in television series and films, including Shortland Street, Street Legal, Jackson's Wharf, Outrageous Fortune, We're Here To Help and American Playboy: The Hugh Hefner Story.